jekymin8232/vitalguardai-com/README.md

 **Offering support to those who are struggling is not merely an act of generosity.
 It is a commitment to the belief that every person deserves a chance at a better life.**

 **In the end, people are our most valuable resource.
 Treat them with dignity and respect.**

+## An AI That Survives When Everything Else Fails

+**VitalGuard AI is one of the lightest AI systems ever built, yet it is designed with security as a top priority and can operate even in environments with little or no infrastructure.**

+**Most importantly, it carries the potential to help save lives when natural disasters cause critical infrastructure to collapse.**

+**My goal is to build technology that remains useful when everything else fails.**